mudler/LocalAGI/README.md

 - return the result back to the LLM to generate a reply for the user

 Under the hood LocalAI converts functions to llama.cpp BNF grammars.
 While OpenAI fine-tuned a model to reply to functions, LocalAI constrains the LLM to follow grammars.
 This is a much more efficient way to do it, and it is also more flexible as you can define your own functions and grammars.
 For learning more about this, check out the [LocalAI documentation](https://localai.io/docs/llm) and my tweet that explains how it works under the hoods: https://twitter.com/mudler_it/status/1675524071457533953.

+### Agent functions

+The intention of this project is to keep the agent minimal, so can be built on top of it or forked.
+The agent is capable of doing the following functions:
+- remember something from the conversation
+- recall something from the conversation
+- search something from the internet
+- plan a complex task by invoking multiple functions
+- write files to disk

 ## Roadmap